halilyesilceng/Semantic_Search_and_Retrieval_with_Sentence-BERT/README.md

 **ExhaustiveSearchandRetrieval.py** is ideal for smaller datasets with straightforward exhaustive comparisons.
 **EfficientSearchandRetrievalUsingInvertedIndexing.py** scales seamlessly to large datasets by leveraging clustering and inverted indexing.
 Both scripts provide flexibility, efficiency, and meaningful results using Sentence-BERT embeddings.

-**Testing Queries**
-After completing the embedding generation, clustering, and inverted indexing process, the system allows for seamless testing of queries.
-Users can provide their own queries in the specified format and evaluate the system's performance using precision and recall metrics.
-The Test.py script supports query testing by performing semantic search against the indexed documents and generating detailed evaluation metrics for specified k values.
-This feature ensures the system's flexibility and usability for real-world scenarios, enabling quick validation of the retrieval performance.